 We do include both the Live copy of your sites, as well as any staging copies of the site when calculating the billable disk space.

-The total disk spaced used on our infrastructure is usually at least three the billable amount, as we also store primary backups of your site, secondary backups for disaster recovery, log files, cached pages and assets, and a other smaller files, such as the thumbnail images for your site.
+The total disk space used on our infrastructure is usually at least three times the billable amount, as we also store primary backups of your site, secondary backups for disaster recovery, log files, cached pages and assets, and other smaller files, such as the thumbnail images for your site.

 The Bandwidth for your site is a measurement of the total amount of data transferred between our servers and visitors and bots that might crawl your site.
-On most sites, the vast majority of bandwidth is due to human visitors, and sites with higher bandwidth usage tend to have either higher traffice, image-heavy websites, or most likely, a combination of the two.
+On most sites, the vast majority of bandwidth is due to human visitors, and sites with higher bandwidth usage tend to have either higher traffic, image-heavy websites, or most likely, a combination of the two.

 The CPU usage is the total CPU resources consumed by the containers that run PHP, MySQL, and for certain sites, Redis.
 The more work a site must do to render a page or response, the more CPU it typically consumes.
-If your average uncached server response time (TTFB) on SiteDistrict is over 500 ms, and your sites get a fair mount of traffic, you are more likely to use up your CPU allowance.
+If your average uncached server response time (TTFB) on SITEDISTRICT is over 500 ms, and your sites get a fair amount of traffic, you are more likely to use up your CPU allowance.

 The Memory usage for an account is the sum of the memory usage over time of your sites, including PHP, MySQL, and for certain sites, Redis.
-The amount of memory usage by sites varies depends less on traffic, and more on how heavy the site is.
+The amount of memory usage by sites varies depending less on traffic and more on how heavy the site is.

 On SITEDISTRICT, you can view the usage for your account from the Account Usage page.